 DELHI | MUGHUL INSPIRATION & MAJESTY

 After a morning at leisure, set off on a tour of New Delhi, exploring its most treasured sites.
 Visit Humayun’s Tomb, a grand dynastic, 16th-century mausoleum topped by a bulbous dome and revered as the first garden-tomb on the Indian subcontinent.
 A remarkable example of Mughal architecture, Humayun’s Tomb would later influence the exceptional Taj Mahal.
-Stand before the Qutub Minar, a 13th-century Islamic tower that rises 238 feet above the Quwwatul-Islam Masjid, the first mosque in India.
+Stand before the Qutub Minar, a 13th-century Islamic tower that rises 238 feet above the Quwwatul-Islam Masjid, one of the first mosques in India.
 You also see the high stone arch of India Gate; the ceremonial boulevard of pond-flanked Rajpath; and the official residence of the President of India, the copper-domed Rashtrapati Bhawan.

 DELHI | CITY OF SHAHJAHANABAD